 By contrast, if your driveway curves around a focal point, such as a fountain, and gracefully disappears out in back of your house, then flower beds paralleling the driveway will draw the viewer's gaze conveniently to the fountain.

 From an aesthetic standpoint, there is little reason not to draw the viewer's gaze to the driveway's entrance either with hardscape, softscape or both.
 However, practical considerations may dissuade you from employing softscape here in the way that you would like to, ideally.
 Theft and vandalism are two liabilities for landscaping driveways at the entrance, close to the street.
 Depending on your neighborhood, children passing by may traipse carelessly through a roadside flower bed in which you take a lot of pride, a bed built with your labor and your dollars.
 Worse yet, shrubs planted too close to the side of the road have been known to disappear overnight thanks to thieves, a gaping hole left behind in their absence.

 In the North, the challenge presented by the severity of the winters is also a consideration in landscaping driveways at the entrance to a property.
 Not all shrubs and perennial flowers stand up well to the menace of road salt (but here are some examples of salt-tolerant plants).
 Shrubs can also be damaged by plow drivers who stray just a bit either to the left or right when entering your driveway.
-Consequently, landscaping driveways with plants so as to accent the entrance is best left to annual flowers.
+Consequently, landscaping driveways with plants so as to accent the entrance is best left to annuals.
 Annuals are inexpensive, a fact that offers some solace, should they be damaged or stolen.
 Plus they have to be replanted every spring, anyhow, so winter damage is not an issue.